+In fiscal year 2022, thirty-nine instant games were launched including eleven \$1 games, eight \$2 games, five \$3 games, nine \$5 games, five \$10 games and finally in April 2022 launching a \$20 game.
 In fiscal year 2021, fifty-eight instant games were launched including fourteen \$1 games, twelve \$2 games, seven \$3 games, fifteen \$5 games, ten \$10 games, and no \$20 games.
-In fiscal year 2020, fifty new instant games were launched including fifteen \$1 games, nine \$2 games, five \$3 games, thirteen \$5 games, eight \$10 games, and no \$20 games.
-In fiscal year 2021, the Lottery launched 30 games with prize (free) tickets and 28 games without prize tickets, while in fiscal year 2020, the Lottery launched 25 games with prize tickets and 25 games without prize tickets.
+In fiscal year 2022, the Lottery launched 23 games with prize (free) tickets and 16 games without prize tickets, while in fiscal year 2021, the Lottery launched 30 games with prize tickets and 28 games without prize tickets.

 Higher draw game sales generally occur when the jackpots start climbing.
 The Lottery has no influence over the amount that jackpots will grow and cannot predict when jackpot run-ups will happen.
 In some fiscal years, the jackpots will roll to extremely high levels, such as in fiscal year 2021 when the Mega Millions jackpot grew to \$1.05 billion and in fiscal year 2019 when the jackpot for Mega Millions climbed to \$1.537 billion.
 In addition, in fiscal year 2016, the jackpot for Powerball climbed to \$1.586 billion.
 In these fiscal years, the net draw game sales were higher and the return to the Lottery Tuition Fund was higher than in most fiscal years.
-But in some fiscal years, even with jackpots approaching half-a-billion-dollars, net draw game sales do not grow, as was the case in fiscal year 2020 where the Powerball jackpot grew to \$396.9 million and the Mega Millions jackpot grew to \$414 million.
+But in some fiscal years, even with jackpots approaching half-a-billion-dollars, net draw game sales do not grow, as was the case in fiscal year 2020 where the Powerball jackpot only grew to \$396.9 million and the Mega Millions jackpot only grew to \$414 million and in fiscal year 2022, when the Mega Millions jackpot only grew to only \$426 and \$431 million.